jensjns/bogo-translate-acf/readme.txt

 == Description ==

 This plugins works like a bridge between Bogo and Advanced Custom Fields to allow for translation of your Advanced Custom Fields with Bogo.
+Supports both Repeater and Flexible Content field-addons.

 == Installation ==